Skip to content

 Show by writing an example of how to execute the command using the command argument(s) in the command call Example: !ping

-This is a function that is invoked when the command is called to be executed
+This is a function that is invoked when the prefix command is called to be executed.

 Property Type Required Description